gm515/DeepCATS/README.md

 ### Instructions

 There is a little set up which bascailly requires you have the relevant files for stitching.
 Make sure you have a folder called `atlases` which contains `annotation_10um.tif` and `average_10um.tif`.
 These are the annotation files and average files for the CCF3 atlases respectively.
 You will also need a folder called `parametermaps` containing the parameter maps which will guide the registration process.
 You need three registration maps for the rigid, affine and bspline components.
 You also only need my own paramter maps, with `GM` in the name, although there should also be a bunch of others from other literature.
 The `GM` maps are the most robust however.
+Feel free to check into the actual parameters in the files themselves as this is handy for getting and idea about what is happening.
+Some scenarios might require the use of different parameters as well.

 1. Activate your environment which has SimpleElastix and skimage installed.
 2. Run `registration.py` from the command line using the following command and the file path to the downsized data you created earlier.